tedhinklater/finimalism/README.md

 Also: Turn it up to 11 with the new ![Featured Content Bar](https://github.com/tedhinklater/Jellyfin-Featured-Content-Bar)
 ![fcb](https://github.com/user-attachments/assets/ad369437-5460-414d-afb3-e9d344d357ee)

-Import the colour theme to your CSS with
+Import the Colour theme to your CSS with

 ```css
 @import url("https://cdn.jsdelivr.net/gh/tedhinklater/finimalism@main/finimalism7.css");

 ```

-or, the black & white theme if you prefer
+or, the Black theme if you prefer

 ```css
 @import url("https://cdn.jsdelivr.net/gh/tedhinklater/finimalism@main/finimalism-just-black.css");